onedata/onedata-documentation/docs/admin-guide/oneprovider/configuration/cluster-members.md

 [here](../administration-panel.md#access-via-emergency-interface).
 :::

-You can find the members settings by entering the *Members* submenu of a specific cluster.
+You can find the members settings by clicking selecting **Members** in the submenu of a specific cluster.

 ![image](../../../../images/admin-guide/oneprovider/configuration/cluster-members/cluster-members.png#screenshot)